-Join Angie Taylor for an in-depth discussion in this video Keyframing transform properties, part of 2D Character Animation with After Effects.
+Join Angie Taylor for an in-depth discussion in this video Keyframing transform properties, part of After Effects: 2D Character Animation.

 So, we're in the Keyframingtransform.aep project, which you can find in the Layer Animation folder.
 Now, we're going to start by animating the right arm of this character using the basic transform properties, which can be found inside each of the layers.
 Each of the layers, if you open them up, have a transform property group which contains Anchor Point, Position, Scale, Rotation, and Opacity, the five basic properties in After Effects.